yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 Despite all the flaws, the `mpsc` module is a brilliant piece of code and was one of the coolest and most advanced channel implementations at the time Rust 1.0 came out.
-But the state of the art has progressed since then and I believe it's time for it to go.
+But state of the art has progressed since then and I believe it's time for it to go.

-Our terminology around `mpsc` channels is, honestly, a disaster.
-It's a hindrance for learning and I think the unnecessary clunkiness really paints a bad picture of Rust.
+Our terminology around `mpsc` channels is all over the place.
+It's a hindrance to learning, and I think the unnecessary clunkiness paints a bad picture of Rust.
-Now is a great chance to come up with a new and well-thought-out language for talking about channels that will get used throughout the library ecosystem.
-Currently, every channel library has its own set of annoying inconsistencies, making the whole situation even worse.
+Now is a great chance to come up with a new and well-thought-out language for talking about channels that will be adopted throughout the library ecosystem.
+Currently, every channel library has its own set of annoying inconsistencies deviating from others, making the whole situation even worse.

 I'm aware adding new APIs and removing old ones from the standard library is going to be painful.
 But my opinion is keeping the status quo is the worse scenario and